 UNDER THREAT

-Sadly, the entire Ampang Forest Reserve is under threat from the proposed alignment of the KL Outer Ring Road.
-The forest will be cut in half, as the highway is planned to run from the south to the north of the forest reserve.
-Somewhere near the end of Jalan Ampang (i.e. the Ampang Recreational Forest and the kampong), there will be an access point to the highway It is difficult to know exactly where the highway will cut through in relation to the water intake point and the recreation site, but the pollution from construction and from the future highway use will definitely have a negative impact on the forests here and the functions it plays.
+Sadly, the entire Ampang Forest Reserve is under threat from the proposed alignment of the KL Outer Ring Road - or East Klang Valley Expressway (EKVE).
+The forest will be cut in half, as the highway will run from the south to the north of the Ampang forest reserve.
+Construction of the EKVE has already begun within the Park.
+The pollution from construction and from the future highway use will definitely have a negative impact on the forests here and the functions it plays, which is very sad, as Taman Rimba Ampang is a real gem so close to our city centre!

 HOW TO GET THERE

 1. By train: Take the Rapid KL train (Ampang line) from the Masjid Jamek station and get off at the last station which is Ampang itself.
-From here, you could either take a taxi directly there or take a bus to Lembah Jaya Utara (Metro bus number 28 – you have to cross the road to get to the bus stop though).
-However, if you choose to take the bus, you’ll have to walk a bit farther up to get to the picnic spot.
+From here, you could either take a taxi or bus directly there (Rapid KL bus #T302 – you have to cross the road to get to the bus stop though).
+The bus will take you right to the car park outside the recreation forest

 Post a Comment